Hyedryn/elikopy/docs/preprocessing_dmri.rst

 	:width: 800
 	:alt: Original and denoised b0 images are shown in the left and middle panels, while the difference between these images is shown in the right panel.
 An unstructured spatial distribution of the right image indicates extraction of random thermal noise.

-	Original and denoised b0 images are shown in the left and middle panels, while the difference between these images is shown in the right panel.
-An unstructured spatial distribution of the right image indicates extraction of random thermal noise.

 To reduce Rician noise typically found in MR images, the input images are denoised using the Marchenko-Pastur PCA technique as implemented in DiPy.
 Since the noise in diffusion data is spatially dependent in the case of multichannel receive coils, Principal component analysis of Marchenko-Pastur (MPPCA) noise-only